Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 "Playing with colors and shades is an exercise that I particularly like.
 A gradient of indigo ending on white sneakers to break it all up.

-The depth of the indigo of the shirt creates a link between the jeans and the jacket, both at different levels of wash."
+The depth of the indigo of the shirt creates a link between the jeans and the jacket, both at different levels of wash.

-In complete relaxation
+In all relaxation

 Axel, our graphic designer padawan.